Decomposing the Dynamics of the Lorenz 1963 model using Unstable Periodic Orbits: Averages, Transitions, and Quasi-Invariant Sets: Introduction

-In the second part of this paper, inspired by the work of Froyland and Padberg on quasi-invariant sets \cite{froyland_2009,froyland_2005}, we assume a global point of view on the dynamics by extracting the dynamical behaviour of the system via a Markov model \cite{froyland_2001}.
-In doing this we abandon the classical Ulam's partition \cite{ulam_2004} of the phase space in virtue of a possibly novel one: each UPO is seen as a unitary building block of the system, a spatially extended state, and the shadowing process can be interpreted as transitions between different states.
-We will show that this new perspective on the dynamics allows for a different interpretation of quasi-invariant sets \cite{froyland_2005} in terms of UPOs and provides a better understanding of mass transport.
+This study of scattering uses a partition of the phase space of the L63 model that is different than the classical Ulam's partition \cite{ulam_2004}.
+Each UPO (and its immediate neighbourhood) is interpreted as a building block of the system, a spatially extended state, and the scattering can be seen as subsequent transitions between different states; see also the recent study of a turbulent flow performed along these lines \cite{Hof2021}.

+We will show that this viewpoint allows for a different interpretation of quasi-invariant sets \cite{froyland_2005}.
 Namely, by studying the spectral properties of the discretised transfer operator, we obtain a partition of the phase space in different bundles of UPOs, each one identifying a quasi-invariant region.
-We prove that UPOs represent a valid tool to investigate diffusion properties of the system, in fact, being exact solutions, they retain a memory of the geometrical structure of the attractor.\\
+We prove that UPOs represent a valid tool to investigate diffusion properties of the system, in fact, being exact solutions, they retain a memory of the geometrical structure of the attractor.

-The structure of the rest of the document is as follows.
-We describe the ranked shadowing process in section \ref{shadowing}.
-We introduce the mathematical framework, describing the characteristics of the selected database of UPOs.
-We then discuss the statistics emerging from the shadowing of a chaotic trajectory.
-We prove the robustness of the results in dependence of the shadowing criteria.
-It emerges that longer period orbits play a major role in reproducing the invariant measure of the system.
-In section \ref{transitionss} we study the shadowing dynamics from a probabilistic point of view.
-We introduce the discretised transfer operator and describe transitions in terms of UPOs.
-We identify quasi-invariant sets through the study of the spectrum of the transition matrix and recollect the mass diffusion dynamics.
+The structure of the rest of the paper is as follows.
+In section \ref{shadowing} we present the UPOs database we consider and describe our analysis of the shadowing and discuss its statistical properties.
+We prove the robustness of the results independent of the shadowing criteria.
+In section \ref{transitionss} we construct the discretised transfer operator in terms of a finite-state stochastic matrix and use it to describe the scattering of the chaotic trajectory by the various UPOs.
+We identify quasi-invariant sets through the study of the spectrum of the transition matrix and investigate the decay of correlations associated with the relaxation process of arbitrary ensemble to the invariant measure.
 In section \ref{conclusion} we outline our conclusions and perspectives for future works.
-In the Appendix \cite{appendix} we provide a more extensive description of the algorithms considered for our analysis.
+In Appendix \ref{newton} we provide a more extensive description of the algorithms considered for our analysis, and in Appendix \ref{quasi} we briefly recapitulate some of the main properties of quasi-invariant sets.
+The supplementary material provides the raw data produced in the course of this work, extra figures, videos, and further details on the methodology.\footnote{{The supplementary material can be accessed at \texttt{https://tinyurl.com/4z6hh9a3}}.}